rezmeplxrf/spendwise_web/README.md

 - **HTML File**: Used for the layout of the webpage.
 You can also include styles and business logic directly within an HTML file or use it only for layout.
 - **CSS File**: Optional, used for styling and animations.
 - **Dart File**: Primarily for business logic.
 You can dynamically load text, images, and more.
+Note: you can do however you want.
+You can choose to do everything in html or dart.
+Also, you can easily intergrate existing css libraries just like how you use packages from pub.dev

 ## Manipulating HTML with Dart